okgourmet.com Home of Steve's Restaurant Reviews

 Mai Thai across from Quail Springs Mall

 Those who remember the original Bangkok Restaurant on North MacArthur owned by Fred and Lida may have also had their introduction to Thai food there, as I did.
 I know from comments I have received that many people appreciated the food that was served at Bangkok, as is also the case with me.
-The good news for many of us is that Lida's recipes live on at Mai Thai, a restaurant operated by the couple who originally took over Bangkok when Fred and Lida retired (and I hear that Fred and Lida drop in frequently to enjoy the food at Mai Thai).
+The good news for many of us is that Lida's recipes live on at Mai Thai, a restaurant operated by Jay and Jang, who originally took over Bangkok when Fred and Lida retired (and who later moved the restaurant to its present location on May Ave.).

 Interior of Mai Thai